In this guide

 If you’re after the fastest broadband possible then a full fibre gigabit broadband service is the way to go.
 It provides an enormous amount of bandwidth that’s enough to handle anything a home user could throw at it, as well as capably serving the needs of small and medium businesses.

 Gigabit broadband is an internet connection that offers a speed of 1 gigabit per second (1Gb) or more.
-To put that into perspective, the quickest Virgin Media connection is currently 300Mb, so 1Gb internet is several times faster.
+The quickest Virgin Media connection is currently 300Mb, so 1Gb internet is several times faster again.
 With a speed of 1Gb you could potentially download a 5GB file in just 40 seconds.

 At present these incredible speeds are made possible by fibre optic cables (in the future we may see gigabit mobile networks, but that’s a way off yet).
 But this is a little different to the fibre services you may already have.

 Fibre broadband provided by home ISPs such as BT, Sky, TalkTalk and Plusnet use Fibre To The Cabinet (FTTC) technology, which means that the fibre connection runs to roadside cabinets but the final step into homes uses the regular telephone line.

 In order to get gigabit speeds a Fibre To The Premises (FTTP, or FTTH - Fibre To The Hremises) connection is needed, which has fibre lines running all the way into the property.
 A ‘full fibre’ solution is capable of much quicker speeds when it’s not hindered by the old telephone network.

 What is gigabit broadband used for?